rashabaroudi/Script-Ocean-Task/README.md

 1. React js framework
 2. Tailwind css for styling
 3. react-slick library which helped me to build reusable carousel
+4. framer-motion library to add animations and enhance user experience

 ## Instructions
 1. Fork this repository